/

 Getting started with DFP Protected Auth

-Stytch's Device Fingerprinting (DFP) Protected Auth is a frontend SDK feature that utilizes DFP to ensure that only legitimate users can accces your auth flows.
-We offer support across our Javscript, iOS, and Android SDKs.
+Stytch Protected Auth is a frontend SDK feature that utilizes Device Fingerprinting to ensure that only legitimate users can access your auth flows.
+We offer support across our Javascript, iOS, and Android SDKs.

 In this guide, you'll learn how to set up DFP Protected Auth.
 By the end, you'll have: